Need Help? Give us a call.

 When filing articles of dissolutions (more on that in a second!), make sure to also file Form 966, Corporate Dissolution or Liquidation with the IRS.
 You have to make sure to get this form in within 30 days of filing articles of dissolution.

-→TL;DR: If you’re a public company, you’ll have to file articles of dissolution.
-Skip this step if you’re privately held.
+All in, what you need to know for this part of the closing a business checklist is that if you’re a public company, you’ll have to file articles of dissolution.
+Again, skip this step if you’re privately held.

-Now that you know you want to close down the business for good, and everyone is on board, it’s time to keep the state you do business in updated by filing articles of dissolution.
+Now that you know you want to close down the business for good—and you’ve gotten everyone on board—it’s time to keep the state you do business in updated by filing articles of dissolution.
 This is a big step in the process of how to close a business.